 Hiya All!
-Welcome to Time for a Party.
-It’s International Craft Day today.
-I have party features from Dubai, Russia and the USA for you.
+It’s International Craft Day today, and I have some featured readers from Dubai, Russia and the USA for you.

 Top Tips for Scrapbooking